Direct mail is, without a doubt, one of the most ignored aspects of marketing your online business.

 So now what?

-Consider direct mail, one of the single most powerful ways of getting your material in front of potential customers.
+Consider using direct mail, one of the single most powerful ways of getting your material in front of potential customers.
 Even ten years ago, it would be unthinkable for someone to call themselves a well-rounded marketer without knowing how to execute a direct mail campaign.

 Today, we have a plethora of tools that didn’t exist a few years ago, especially e-mail, and this has relegated direct mail to the backburner.
 Some self-styled “gurus” even call it an obsolete discipline.
 After all, if you run an online business and all your customers are online, isn’t e-mail the only way to go?